masurp/specr/README.md

 described by Simonson, Simmons & Nelson (2015).\[1\] It provides functions to setup, run, and plot all specifications.

+**Disclaimer:** Running a specification curve analysis does not make your findings any more reliable, valid or generalizable than a single analyis.
+The method is meant to inform about the effects of analytical choices on results, and not a better way to estimate a correlation or effect.

 ## Installation

 You can install the development version from